pitosalas/wp-convert/data/original_pages/Curacao-Notes-v2.md

 Tipping is not as mandatory as in the USA.
 I tried to tip 10% for decent service in restaurants which I think is typical.
 Note that often the credit card machine does not offer a "tip" option.
 You need to remind the server that you want to put a tip on your card so they bring the "right" credit card macbhine to your table.
 You can always leave a cash tip.

+## Renting a car

+In my opionion you really should rent a car.
+It depends a little on how long you will be there.
+You might think of walking to certain places because the distances can seem short, a mile or two.
+But it gets very hot and walking quickly becomes unpleasant.
+There are also large and interesting parts of the island that you can only get to driving.

+I suggest using a name brand car rental that has a desk at the airport itself.
+You might be able to save a few bucks looking for a company whose office is not at the airport itself but I have not had good luck with those.
+Also there may be discounts if you rent through Costco or Expedia or similar.

 ## Web Sites and Resources

 These are some excellent resources for knowing what's going on.